B717-200 Embraer Ejet crews may operate any domestic sector normally operated by B737NG aircraft, using the E195 or E175.

-Crew may operate any domestic or international service usually operated by the B763/A330, with the exception of services to Coolangatta, Wellington or Apia.
-They may operate any B744/A380 service to Hong Kong, Japan, Europe (except London Heathrow) or the US.
+Crew may operate any domestic or international service usually operated by the B787/A330, with the exception of services to Coolangatta, Wellington or Apia.
+They may operate any B744/A380 service to Hong Kong, Japan, Europe, or the US.
 Services to/from the US may make a refueling stop in Honolulu or Pago Pago if required.
-The B777-200LR and the A340-500 may be used on any B744/A380 route without restriction.

-Crew may operate any service normally operated by B717-200 aircraft using the B737 or A320.
-They may operate any domestic service normally operated with the B763/A330.
-In addition they may use the B737NG (either type) on any trans-Tasman service and any B763/A330 service between Cairns and/or Darwin to Indonesia and Singapore.
-They may operate any service in the Pacific within range of Australia or New Zealand
+Crew may operate any service normally operated by Embraer aircraft using the B737 or A320.
+They may operate any domestic service normally operated with the B787-8/A330.
+In addition they may use the B737NG (either type) on any trans-Tasman service and any B787-9/A330 service between Cairns and/or Darwin to Indonesia and Singapore.
+They may operate any service in the Pacific within range of Australia or New Zealand.
+While the B737 is scheduled for international service due to it's longer range, and the B738 programmed for all domestic 737NG routes, either type may operate either internationally or domestically (within range constraints).

-Crews may operate any service normally operated by the B772/A340.
-In addition they may operate the following domestic B763/A330 sectors: Sydney-Brisbane, Brisbane-Sydney, Sydney-Perth, Perth-Sydney, Sydney-Melbourne, Melbourne-Sydney, Melbourne-Perth, Perth-Melbourne
+Crews may operate any service normally operated by the B773 or B789 (within range constraints for the 744).
+In addition they may operate the following domestic B788/A330 sectors: Sydney-Brisbane, Brisbane-Sydney, Sydney-Perth, Perth-Sydney, Sydney-Melbourne, Melbourne-Sydney, Melbourne-Perth, Perth-Melbourne

 Ever seen the symbol EQV for aircraft type on an airline timetable?